Modeling Language Evolution Using a Spin Glass Approach: Introduction

 \section{Introduction}

 The study of languages is crucial for a profound comprehension of human cognition, culture, and history.
 Yet, the most basic observation, that natural languages are diverse, remains theoretically unexplained.
-As the myth of the Tower of Babel indicates, it would make sense for an effective means of communication to be common to all those who might need to share their mental states.
-The counter-argument that some populations would benefit from their language being unintelligible to others seems overall weak.
+As the myth of the Tower of Babel indicates, it would make sense for an effective means of coding thoughts to be common to all those who might need to share their mental states.
 Further, it would seem plausible that structurally different language forms would significantly differ in their efficiency, leading human groups to discard the less efficient ones.
 Yet, structurally very different natural languages survive and thrive to this day.
-Rather than converging under selective pressures towards a common standard, they even appear to diverge, albeit very slowly, as if drifting away from each other.
-Drift dynamics might be expected to characterize superficial language features, such as the lexicon, but less so the internal syntactic structures -- which must indeed be more resistant to change \cite{keenan2014universal} but still in the direction of increased diversity.
+Rather than converging under selective pressures towards a common standard, they even appear to diverge, albeit very slowly, as if drifting away from each other \cite{guardiano2005parametric,ceolin2021boundaries}.
+Drift dynamics might be expected to characterize superficial language features, such as the lexicon, but less so the internal syntactic structures.
+These structures are indeed more resistant to change \cite{keenan2014universal}, but they still change in the direction of increased diversity.

 For two centuries, the study of language evolution has in fact largely relied on the form of lexical items \cite{swadesh1952lexico}.
-Recently, Bayesian phylogenetic methods have been applied to core vocabulary \cite{gray2003language}, and geographic data has been integrated to model, e.g., the spread of Indo-European languages \cite{bouckaert2012mapping}.
+Recently, Bayesian phylogenetic methods have been applied to core vocabulary \cite{gray2003language,sagart2019dated,greenhill2020bayesian}, and geographic data has been integrated to model, e.g., the spread of Indo-European languages \cite{bouckaert2012mapping}.
 Historical constraints have been used to evaluate hypotheses on their place of origin \cite{chang2015ancestry}, and automatic word comparison methods have enhanced reproducibility and bridged traditional approaches with machine learning \cite{list2017potential}.